Jamie Livingstone, Head of Oxfam Scotland

 firstname.lastname@example.org Tel: +44 7796 918007 Twitter: @EarthyAndroid

-Suzanne's role is to lead on the set up & delivery of our exciting new UK wide project Future Skills.
-Working with other organisations & individuals to support women as they learn new skills, build confidence & meet new people through a combination of volunteering in Oxfam shops, training workshops & individual coaching as part of Oxfam's wider Women United strategy.
-The UK Programme team works to identify & challenge the root causes of poverty in the UK.
-We do this through evidence based direct advocacy, by empowering people living in poverty to speak
+Suzanne's role is to lead on the set up and delivery of our exciting new UK wide project Future Skills.
+Working with other organisations and individuals to support women as they learn new skills, build confidence and meet new people through a combination of volunteering in Oxfam shops, training workshops and individual coaching as part of Oxfam's wider Women United strategy.
+The UK Programme team works to identify and challenge the root causes of poverty in the UK.
+We do this through evidence based direct advocacy, by empowering people living in poverty to speak out and by

 Mary Anne MacLeod, Research & Policy, A Menu For Change